xunit/xunit.analyzers/docs/_rules/xUnit2000.md

 ## Cause

-A violation of this rule occurs when the first argument to an assert is not the expected value.
+A violation of this rule occurs when the first argument to `Assert.Equal`, `AssertNotEqual`, `Assert.StrictEqual`, or `Assert.NotStrictEqual` is not the expected value.

 ## Reason for rule

-The expected value in an assert should always be the first argument.
+The expected value in equality assertions should always be the first argument.
 This will ensure that generated messages explaining the test failure will correctly match the situation.

 ## How to fix violations

-To fix a violation of this rule, swap the arguments in the assert, so that the expected value is the first.
+To fix a violation of this rule, swap the arguments in the assertion, so that the expected value is the first.

 ## Examples